jdx/usage/examples/docs/cli-reference/deactivate.md

 Disable mise for current shell session

-This can be used to temporarily disable mise in a shell session.
+This can be used to temporarily disable mise in a shell session.Examples:
-Examples:
   $ mise deactivate bash
   $ mise deactivate zsh
   $ mise deactivate fish